amoghyermalkar123/harmonyDB/raft/issues.md

-[X] leader should only commit entries from current term once replicated on majority [X] logs should be consistent across all nodes for committed entries [X] leader should never overwrite or delete entries in its log [] follower should truncate conflicting entries when receiving AppendEntries [] leader should include prevLogIndex and prevLogTerm to ensure log consistency [] nodes should reject AppendEntries if they don't have matching prevLogIndex/prevLogTerm [] committed entries should never be lost once applied to state machine
+[X] leader should only commit entries from current term once replicated on majority [X] logs should be consistent across all nodes for committed entries [X] leader should never overwrite or delete entries in its log [X] leader should include prevLogIndex and prevLogTerm to ensure log consistency [X] nodes should reject AppendEntries if they don't have matching prevLogIndex/prevLogTerm

-[Critical Safety Properties]:
-[] state machine safety - if server applies log entry at index, no other server applies different entry at same index [] leader append-only - leader never overwrites or deletes entries in its log [] monotonic term progression - currentTerm only increases, never decreases [] election safety - at most one leader per term

 [bugs]:
 [] when a leader transitions back to a follower and another node becomes the leader, it fails to replicate on majority of nodes

 ## NON-TRIAGED (NOT BLOCKING PERSISTENCE LAYER)
 These can be addressed after persistence layer is working:

+[] committed entries should never be lost once applied to state machine [] follower should truncate conflicting entries when receiving AppendEntries [] state machine safety - if server applies log entry at index, no other server applies different entry at same index [] leader append-only - leader never overwrites or deletes entries in its log [] monotonic term progression - currentTerm only increases, never decreases [] election safety - at most one leader per term

 [Leader Election - Optimizations]:
 [] nodes should vote for at most one candidate in a given term